belden/iFitController/README.md

 ## TODO

 * Add "workouts" to be able to replay previous workouts, and/or challenges e.g. rolling hills, intervals etc.
-* Alexa style voice commands could be fun.  e.g. "Alexa, set treadmill to five miles per hour"
+* Alexa style voice commands could be fun.  e.g. "Alexa, set treadmill to five miles per hour".
+* Nice iPad/tablet interface app or html that can be used while you are on the treadmill.
+* Comparison of previous runs/workouts - delta of current heartrate, like the concept of a "shadow" run.

 ## Acknowledgments